 A course in Comparative Law or an approved substitute must be taken prior to graduation.
-To satisfy this requirement, a course or seminar must devote at least a third of its curriculum to examination of a non-U.S. legal system.
-(If a student takes an approved comparative law J.D. writing requirement seminar, the student may satisfy both this requirement and the requirement described in (5), above, with that one course.)
-(NOTE: this requirement is in addition to the required 2L Seminar session on comparative law.)
+The course or seminar must devote at least a third of its curriculum to examination of a non-U.S. legal system.
+The GLS comparative law requirement must be met in one of two ways: